 Some of the early well regarded wines from Pritchard Hill where white wines; for example, their Chardonnay and Rieslings of the 1970s became much sought after from the original Long Vineyards on this property.
 Nearby David Arthur produced award winning Chardonnay.
 Today it is a different story – the whites on “the hill” have been replaced by reds – primarily Cabernet Sauvignon.
 However, their small Chardonnay block is inadvertently a historical nod to this variety’s original “roots” on Pritchard Hill – Chardonnay certainly is not an economically viable grape to grow in this region but Manuel enjoys having an estate white wine to complement their primary red wines.

-Encosta in Portuguese translates into English as sloped or hillside land – prime terroir for vines.
-The 2017 Encosta is 76% Cabernet Sauvignon dark ruby in color; the bouquet offers aromas of petrichor (the smell produced after a long dry period when the first rain hits the dry and parched earth), dried tobacco and as the wine continues to breathe, it shows aromas of dark plum.
+The 2017 Encosta is 76% Cabernet Sauvignon; it is dark ruby in color.
+The bouquet offers aromas of petrichor (the smell produced after a long dry period when the first rain hits the dry and parched earth), dried tobacco and as the wine continues to breathe, it shows aromas of dark plum.
 This wine offers mouthwatering acidity and finishes with dark and gravelly textured tannins along with a hint of dried tobacco leaf.

-The 2010 Encosta is sourced from younger vines in the terracing towards the top of their vineyard.
+The 2010 Encosta was sourced from younger vines in the terracing towards the top of their vineyard.
 This is the first Encosta vintage.
 The nose is bright and lively showing more red tone fruit aromas rather than darker fruits and as it continues to evolve notes of mocha are revealed.
 The initial entry is rounded; the palate maintains a tender balance between acidity, fruit and structure.
 Based on the pedigree of this wine – it is priced quite reasonably.

 Based on Manuel’s heritage, it makes sense that Gandona would produce a Port styled wine.
 Almost one half an acre was planted to the Portuguese variety, Touriga Nacional.
 This is a rare variety indeed in Napa – most likely they are the only winery on Pritchard Hill who has ever grown this variety.
 It is a notoriously difficult variety to grow but is thriving in the rocky red soil of their vineyard.
 Compared to Cabernet Sauvignon and other traditional varieties in the valley, it is a leafy variety – dense in foliage with large leaves.
 This wine is fermented in a wooden open top cask.